-- SETDA’s annual Emerging Trends Forum (ET Forum) provides a venue for public-private dialogue between state education agency staff and members of the educational technology industry around the most recent developments in the field.
-The ET Forum is a virtual event, hosted in early June each year, to allow maximum participation from state agencies.
+- SETDA’s annual Emerging Trends Forum (ETF) provides a venue for public-private dialogue between state education agency staff and members of the educational technology industry around the most recent developments in the field.
+ETF is a virtual event, hosted in early June each year, to allow maximum participation from state agencies.

 EdTech Advocacy and Policy Summit

 - SETDA co-hosts the annual EdTech Advocacy and Policy Summit, a unique forum designed to foster stronger dialogue between educational technology leaders and federal policymakers.
-In cooperation with our alliance partners, SETDA members participate in these sessions on Capitol Hill around March of each year.
+In cooperation with our alliance partners, SETDA members participate in these sessions on Capitol Hill each year in the Spring.

-- The [email protected] concept is centered on broadening our engagement in the larger EdTech community, as well as capitalizing on opportunities to build relationships within the SETDA family at in-person events which they already attend throughout the year.
+- The SETDA@ concept is centered on broadening our engagement in the larger edtech community, as well as capitalizing on opportunities to build relationships within the SETDA family at in-person events which they already attend throughout the year.
 Depending on the opportunity at any given event, SETDA would create a touch-point for our family to connect around a state-level session or social gathering for members.